-This chart provides a description of services and supplies covered under the State Group Health Insurance Plan (the Plan).
-Services and supplies not described here but mandated by state or federal law and applicable to the Plan will be covered by the Plan.
+This chart provides a description of services and supplies covered by Capital Health Plan under the State Group Health Insurance Plan (the Plan).
+Services and supplies not described here but mandated by state or federal law and applicable to the Plan will be covered by Capital Health Plan.